 Just as we train our bodies to go the distance, we must train our minds to do the same.

 Part of what makes running so challenging is that deep-seated self-doubts and self-limiting beliefs can throw up roadblocks in the way of our goals.

 I see this with the athletes I coach as well as with myself.

 Through mental training for runners, one can conquer these self-limiting beliefs and realize their full potential not only on the roads but in other aspects of life.

 My need for mental training

 Personally, I began to notice these self-limiting beliefs when going after my Olympic Trials qualifying time in 2019.

-My self-doubts manifested themselves in comparing my workouts to others, over-analyzing every split, and repeatedly asking my coach, friends, and husband if they thought I could actually qualify for the Olympic Trials.
+My self-doubts manifested themselves in comparing my workouts to others, over-analyzing every split, negative self-talk and repeatedly asking my coach, friends, and husband if they thought I could actually qualify for the Olympic Trials.

 It became clear that I did not believe I could run the qualifying time which is why I leaned so heavily on the opinions of others.